bootkiTdll/dark-shodan/README.md

 ## Modules

-dark_shodan uses modules to search for specific vulnerabilities.
+DARK-SHODAN uses modules to search for specific vulnerabilities.
 The `modules/` directory contains:

 -  **FTP Anonymous Login Module**: Searches for FTP servers that allow anonymous login.